prateek-devaraju/prateek-devaraju.github.io/content/jobs/Alien TT/index.md

 url: 'https://www.alientt.com'
 ---

-- Secured 100 new SME’s by utilizing cold calling, LinkedIn Sales Navigator, Lusha and Hunter tools, resulting in a 123% increase in total customer acquisition within a year.
+- Strategically secured over 100 new SMEs across the EU and UK through successful cold calling campaigns, leveraging tools such as LinkedIn Sales Navigator, Lusha, and Hunter for lead generation.
+This effort resulted in substantial growth in new business development and lead generation.
-- Nurtured relationships with 7 Venture Capitalists, presenting tailored services and qualifying startups for investment under their portfolio, which increased client sales to 60% over 2 years.
+- Cultivated relationships with 7 Venture Capitalists, delivering tailored service presentations and meticulously qualifying SMEs for investment within their portfolios.
+This initiative led to a remarkable 60% increase in client sales over a span of 2 years, highlighting adept business-to-business (B2B) relationship management and the formation of strategic partnerships.
-- Conducted market research by analysing their competitor analysis, financial statements, identifying their consumer segments, stakeholder analysis, and market constraints;
+- Conducted comprehensive market research encompassing competitor analysis, financial statement examination, consumer segment identification, stakeholder analysis, and market constraint evaluation.
+The insights gleaned from this research provided invaluable perspectives for business analysis.
-- Presented detailed feedback on the project analyses to C-level executives, driving successful negotiations and securing contractual & pricing terms for the onboarding process with 90% efficiency for the Innovate UK and European Innovation Council grant schemes.
+- Presented intricate project analysis feedback to C-level executives, facilitating successful negotiations and securing favorable contractual and pricing terms during the onboarding process for Innovate UK and EIC Accelerator applications.
+This accomplishment underscored exceptional business analysis skills and strategic partnership prowess.
-- Proficient in using Hubspot CRM to manage sales pipeline and customer interactions.
+- Proficiently managed the sales pipeline and customer interactions utilizing HubSpot CRM, showcasing adept sales operations management techniques.
-- Devised business strategies to strengthen customer relations, achieving an 89% retaining rate over the expiration of existing agreements.
-- Collaborated with Indeep Artificial Intelligence, a subsidiary of Alien Technology, to sell Odoo SaaS to existing clients of Alien Technology, resulting in increased revenue and customer satisfaction.
-- Conducted product demonstrations and gathered detailed technical requirements to define the scope and specifications of the Odoo software implementation, ensuring a seamless delivery and implementation process.